dioptra-io/iris-scheduler/README.md

 It acts as follows:
 - Target lists in `targets/` are automatically uploaded.
 - Measurements are tagged with their filename.
-- Measurements in `oneshot/` are created only once.
 - Measurements in `hourly/` are created every hour.
 - Measurements in `daily/` are created once a day.
 - Measurements in `weekly/` are created once a week, on Saturday.